How to Repot Spider Plants in 5 Easy Steps

 Slow or stunted growth is another sign that the plant needs to be transplanted.

-Stunted growth in general is another potential sign that your plant needs repotting.
+Stunted growth in general is another potential sign that your spider plant needs repotting.
 Although this can be caused by a number of factors, from lack of light to lack of nutrients, an overgrown plant combined with stunted growth typically indicates a potting problem.

 Disintegrated Soil